SuryaTanukuT/FullStackInterviewPrep/React/Components/Controlled_and_Uncontrolled.md

 > ⚡ Tip: Use controlled components for anything that needs real-time validation or centralized form handling.
 Stick to uncontrolled ones for low-stakes inputs.
 ```

-Would you like me to now compile everything we've worked on into one complete `README.md` file?
-I can also add a table of contents and make it polished for GitHub use.